Simon’s move gives him independence and helps him connect with his community

 “We learn new skills from each other, and we ask for, and offer advice on different topics like gardening, sewing or cooking,” she said.

-Sandra said the group now had about 60 members and has provided her with a strong connection to her community.
+Sandra said the group has about 60 members and provides her with a strong connection to her community.

 Sandra’s involvement in the group has led to some great friendships, including Alan, another social housing tenant.

-“Alan lives nearby, so if I’m passing by and he is out in his garden, I stop and have a chat with him.”
+“Alan lives nearby, so if I’m passing by and he is out in his garden, I stop and have a chat with him.
+He has been in the group a long time and he knows a lot about gardening.
+His plants are great!"

 For Sandra, the best thing about her community is the people.